How to Make a Piano Sing

 - Make a data table in your lab notebook, with at least three spaces for each of the 13 test notes, including C3 and C4.

 - Next, you will time the duration of the sympathetic vibration induced in the open C2 string by each of the notes between C3 and C4 (including C3 and C4).
 These notes will be your test notes.
-For your time measurements you can either use the Science Journal app (option 1) as described in step 3, or a stopwatch (option 2), described in step 4.
+For your time measurements you can either use a sensor app (option 1) as described in step 3, or a stopwatch (option 2), described in step 4.

-Science Journal is an app that lets you record data using sensors that are built into many smartphones, including a microphone that you can use to measure sound.
-To learn how to use the Science Journal app and how to use the sound sensor, you can review the relevant tutorials on this Science Journal tutorial page.
+Sensor apps such as phyphox let you record data using sensors that are built into many smartphones, including a microphone that you can use to measure sound.
 In this project, you can use the app to record the sound of the piano strings to find out which test notes work best for inducing sympathetic vibrations.

-- Open the Science Journal app and start a new experiment.
-Make sure you know where the microphone is located on your phone and do a quick test to see if your sound measurement is working.
+- Open the sensor app on your phone and select the sound sensor (audio amplitude in phyphox).
+Note, that when you are using the phyphox app you will have to calibrate the audio amplitude sensor before you do any measurements.
+Do this calibration before you start your investigation, so you get correct sound intensity readings.
+To calibrate your sound sensor in phyphox, follow the instructions in the sound sensor calibration video.
+You will have to re-calibrate the audio amplitude sensor (re-set the decibel offset) every time your start a new recording!
+Once you have calibrated the sensor, make sure you know where the microphone is located on your phone and do a quick test to see if your sound measurement is working.
 For example, you could record yourself clapping or singing to check if the sensor behaves as expected.

 - Once you have confirmed that the sensor works and you are familiar with the app, you can start with the experiment.
 You should do this experiment in a quiet environment.
 The background reading of your sound meter when there is no noise in the room should be in the range between 10–30 decibels (dB).